MorrisMA/M65C02A/README.md

-"Threaded Interpretive Languages" by R. G. Loeliger, research by Dr. Phillip Koopman, and the "Moving FORTH" articles written by Dr. Brad Rodriguez (developer and maintainer of Camel FORTH), it was decided that the M65C02A would directly implement (as recommended by Jeff Laughton) the FORTH VM using internal 16-bit registers for the Interpretive Pointer (IP) and the Working register (W).
+"Threaded Interpretive Languages" by R. G. Loeliger, research by Dr. Phillip Koopman, and the "Moving FORTH" articles written by Dr. Brad Rodriguez (developer and maintainer of Camel FORTH), it was decided that the M65C02A would directly implement (as recommended by Jeff Laughton, Laughton Electronics) the FORTH VM using internal 16-bit registers for the Interpretive Pointer (IP) and the Working register (W).
 Further, it was decided to dedicate several instructions to directly support the implementation of the FORTH VM:

     NXT         ; NEXT
     ENT         ; ENTER/CALL/DOCOLON using Return Stack (RS)